todar/friday-night-update/songs/youre-worthy-of-my-praise.md

 I will follow
 Follow all of Your ways

-I will give You all my worship
+ ** *I will give You all my worship
   I will give You all my praise
+  You alone I long to worship
   You alone
-I long to worship
-You alone
-Are worthy of my praise
+   are worthy of my praise***

 I will bow down
 Hail You as King